 It’s tempting to travel to the nearest metropolitan area to find a musical or concert.
 However, seeing what local offerings are available is just as invigorating.
 Local restaurants and breweries often have open mic nights or local talent playing tunes for customers for low or free cover charges.
 Plus, sports or theatrical events from resident schools and universities provide that hype feeling without exorbitant travel prices.
-Next time you’re itching for an event, try looking within many miles of your house.
+Next time you’re itching for an event, try looking closer to home.

 2. Call a Neighbor for Your Next Service

-You may need a sink fixed or you need help landscaping your dream front yard.
+You may need your plumbing fixed or help to landscape your dream front yard.
 Instead of reaching out to a default chain corporation, make an effort to search Google Maps or the yellow pages for a local expert or small business.
 It’s a way to bolster local talent in their dream jobs and befriend others in the community who could help you in the future.